whikernel/Gostxboard/README.md

 ### Contribution guidelines ###

 Any support or contribution is welcome.
-You can contact developpers by [email](mailto: gostxboard_support@whitekernel.fr).

 ## Disclaimer
 This program is free software, you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the licence, or any later version.
 See <http://www.gnu.org/licenses/gpl-3.0.fr.html>.